 Mending Your Ways to Contribute a Verse: Whitman and Mindfulness

 The challenge Whitman poses is how well do we really know ourselves?
-With as much humility as possible are we open to new self discoveries?
+With as much humility as possible are we open to new discoveries about ourselves?
 After all this time and toil, who have we become?
 But also — more hopefully — what are we still capable of becoming?
-How can we fulfill our potential?
+How can we fulfil our potential?